We wish you and yours a Happy and Blessed 2013.

 The tables were beautifully decorated on a quilting theme by Barb (Margot’s friend).

 Side note, Barb and Margot introduced me to beekeeping about 10 years ago – this whole beekeeping thing we do now is totally their fault!
-Winking smile Back to the table decs and wall décor…
+Back to the table decs and wall décor…

 Jenny Bondurant of Auxvasse Creative Arts Program and Bill Hart of the Missouri Barn Alliance and Rural Network told about their respective programs.
 Suzi Parron ended the evening’s festivities with a slide show presentation and delightful commentary – so much barn quilt eye candy!
 It left everyone truly excited about Barn Quilts, whether they had a barn or not!